yicenl2/wrf-partmc-tutorial/docs/readme.md

-# Welcome to WRF-PartMC Documentation!
+# Welcome to the WRF-PartMC Documentation!

 This documentation provides a comprehensive guide to setting up and running simulations using [WRF-PartMC](https://github.com/open-atmos/wrf-partmc), a modeling system that integrates the [Weather Research and Forecasting (WRF)](https://www.mmm.ucar.edu/models/wrf) model with [PartMC](https://github.com/compdyn/partmc) (Particle-resolved Monte Carlo code for atmospheric aerosol simulation).
 A scientific overview of WRF-PartMC is in [Curtis et al. (2024)](https://egusphere.copernicus.org/preprints/2024/egusphere-2024-825/).